Distribution System Topology Detection Using Consumer Load and Line Flow Measurements: Introduction

 The paper is organized as follows.
-Section \ref{section-Problem-Formulation} formulates the problem of topology detection.
-We present the load and sensor models used in the identification problem along with the sensor placement optimization.
-Sections \ref{section-deterministic-case-identifiability-and-efficient-detection} and \ref{section-stochastic-case-detection-and-placement} solve the detection and sensor placement problems in the deterministic and stochastic cases respectively.
-Finally, numerical demonstrations are given in Section \ref{section-Numerical-Experiment}.
+Section \ref{section-Problem-Formulation}, \ref{section-System-Model} formulates the problem of topology detection.
+Sections \ref{section-deterministic-case} and \ref{section-stochastic-case} solve the detection and sensor placement problems in the deterministic and stochastic cases respectively.
+Finally, numerical demonstrations are given in Section \ref{section-Numerical-Experiment}, with additional details in the Appendix.